-As a touchscreen, it's rather lacking, but there are buttons too, and that's the only notable black mark against the 630.
+As a touchscreen, it's rather lacking, but there are buttons too.

 2. TomTom Spark 3 Cardio + Music: Best vfm and for zone training

 GPS, HR and a music player, all on your wrist

 Some of you may find the depth of the 630 actually goes beyond what you need.
 For you, sir or madam, the Spark 3 Cardio + Music might be a better choice.